Brooklyn Savings Bank

-The Brooklyn Savings Bank was a building in Brooklyn Heights, Brooklyn, New York, designed by prominent Brooklyn architect Frank Freeman.
-Completed in 1894, it was considered one of Freeman's finest works, but in spite of its widely recognized architectural significance, the building was demolished in 1964, shortly before the designation of the neighborhood as a historic district.
+The Brooklyn Savings Bank was a bank in Brooklyn Heights, Brooklyn, New York.
+Founded in 1827, the bank relocated several times before it moved to a building designed by prominent Brooklyn architect Frank Freeman in 1894.
+The bank building was considered one of Freeman's finest works, but in spite of its widely recognized architectural significance, the building was demolished in 1964, shortly before the designation of the neighborhood as a historic district.

 History

 The Brooklyn Savings Bank was established as an institution in 1827.
 It originally operated from the basement of the Apprentices' Library Building at the corner of Cranberry and Henry Streets in Brooklyn.
 In 1847, the Bank moved to new premises at the juncture of Fulton, Concord and Liberty Streets.
 After the opening of the Brooklyn Bridge in 1883, city planners decided to build a "grand avenue" leading to the approach of the bridge, and as the resulting plans entailed demolition of part of the Brooklyn Savings Bank in Liberty Street, the Bank's directors resolved to move to a new location.

 The location chosen by the directors as the most appropriate for their new premises was the northeast corner of Clinton and Pierrepont Streets in Brooklyn, then occupied by the First Baptist Church.
 Though initially reluctant to move, the parishioners were eventually persuaded by an offer of $200,000, and the church was subsequently demolished to make way for the new bank.
 Noted Brooklyn architect Frank Freeman was commissioned to design the $300,000 building.
 Construction began in 1892 and was completed in 1894.

 The building was to remain the Brooklyn Savings Bank's headquarters for almost 70 years.
 In 1961, the bank's management decided to build a new headquarters at the corner of Montague and Fulton Streets in Brooklyn, and in 1963 the old bank building was sold to the Franklin National Bank, after which it lay idle for some months.
 In late 1963, Franklin National announced plans to sell the property to developers for commercial redevelopment.
 In spite of last-ditch attempts by the community to save the historic building, it went under the wrecker's hammer in early 1964.

 Loss of the bank, along with several other historic buildings around this time, prompted the city government to move to protect other buildings in the locality, and in November 1965, the area was formally designated as the Brooklyn Heights Historic District.
 Today the site of the bank is occupied by 1 Pierrepont Plaza, an office building built in 1987.